-So now for your interest, here is the excerpt from my book, “The Mark of Genius” in which I discussed Turing’s handwriting.
+And now for your interest, here is an excerpt from my book, “The Mark of Genius” in which I discussed Turing’s handwriting.

-Alan Turing – The founder of the information age
+Alan Turing – A Genius and Founder of the Information Age

 Born in London in 1912 and educated at Cambridge, Turing became an accomplished mathematician.
 Not only was he the founder of computer science but he also laid the foundations for the study of artificial intelligence.